 Criterion Supporting document required with application form Governing Body with a minimum of three unrelated people Your written constitution; or articles of association; or a set of rules.A list of the names and addresses Annual accounts Accounts for the most recent complete financial year showing income or turnover, expenditure, end of year balance, reserves.New organisations without annual accounts must send a 12-month cashflow forecast instead Bank account in the name of the organisation with at least two unrelated signatories Please indicate on the list of the names and addresses of your governing body members (see 2 above) which ones have bank authorisation A bank statement from the last three months Bank statements must be clear and not redacted.
 They must show the name and address of the organisation, the account name, number and sort code, the opening and closing balances.
 You may redact payments to individuals.
-Safeguarding Policy Please send one or both of the following as appropriate for your organisation:Safeguarding Children PolicySafeguarding Vulnerable Adults Policy Equal Opportunities Policy GDPR Policy See FAQs for more information Project Plan Medium grants only Business Plan Large grants, and Small Works, Refurbishment, Renovation Grants only Quotations for small capital items over £300 for project delivery activities These could be supplier quotes, screenshots of webpages, links to webpages.Organisations applying for a grant for Small Works, Refurbishment, Renovation should follow the requirements for quotations/tenders given in the 'Grants for Small Works, Refurbishment, Renovation factsheet.
+Safeguarding Policy Please send one or both of the following as appropriate for your organisation:Safeguarding Children PolicySafeguarding Vulnerable Adults Policy Equal Opportunities Policy Equal Opportunity Policy (or Equality, Diversity and Inclusion Policy) GDPR Policy All organisations need to comply with GDPR.
+See FAQs for more information Project Plan Required for Large & Medium grants, and Small Works, Refurbishment, Renovation Grants only Business Plan Large grants, and Small Works, Refurbishment, Renovation Grants only Quotations for small capital items over £300 for project delivery activities These could be supplier quotes, screenshots of webpages, links to webpages.
+Organisations applying for a grant for Small Works, Refurbishment, Renovation should follow the requirements for quotations/tenders given in the 'Grants for Small Works, Refurbishment, Renovation factsheet.
 Subsidy Control Document Only for applications for Small Works, Refurbishment, Renovations grants Memorandum of Understanding (MoU) Only for partnership applications.
-Evidence of other funding secured Letters confirming funding; only required for Large, upper level of Medium, and Small Works, Refurbishment, Renovations grants.
+Evidence of other funding secured Letters confirming funding; only required for Large, Medium Grants, and Small Works, Refurbishment, Renovations grants.